prathari02/Cybersecurity-Data-Analyst-Portfolio-/README.md

-<h1>Hi, I'm Prathik!
-Health Administrator, <a href="https://www.linkedin.com/in/prathik-h-698568178/">Cybersecurity Student</a>, Entry Level Data Analyst
+<h1>Hi, I'm Prathik! <a href="https://www.linkedin.com/in/prathik-h-698568178/">Health Administrator</a> with interest Cybersecurity, Information Assurance, and Data Analytics

 <h2>👨‍💻 IT Projects:</h2>
 - 🔭 I’m currently working on: